Sessions once told Yates: You have to 'say no to president'

 "Senator, I believe the attorney general or the deputy attorney general has an obligation to follow the law and the Constitution," Yates responded, "and to give their independent legal advice to the president."

-Yates, who spent her career going after white-collar criminals and also prosecuted Olympic bomber Eric Rudolph, was praised by another senator at that hearing for her abilities as an attorney.
+Yates, who spent her career going after white-collar criminals in the Atlanta area and also prosecuted Olympic bomber Eric Rudolph, was praised by another senator at that hearing for her abilities as an attorney.

 "She will be a hero of the American people, a hero of what's right," said Sen. Johnny Isakson, R-Ga.
 "She'll call them like she sees them, and she will be fair, and she will be just."